NeeyiOla/POWER_BI_PROJECTS_PORTFOLIO/Contoso_Sale_Channel_Analysis/README.md

 - Dim tables joined via surrogate keys
 - One-to-many relationships maintained
 - Calendar table used for slicing and trends

+From the above Power BI data model pane image above we can see that a many to one (*:1) was establish between the FactSales  (The Fact Table) an
+                                                             4443

+      d Dimensions Table (Product, Customer, and date table).The other tables shown are the Dax measure and measure documentation tables.

 ### DAX Measures Created